 At the end of a session you will be left with guidance notes to refer to until I get home where I will tailor an individual behaviour modification programme for you and your dog which includes a full write up, video clips to give you visual reminders and other useful hints and tips.
 Free support via phone or email are available for the three months following any initial consult.

 It is best to start when you have around 48 consecutive hours free to work with your dog so as to get things well practiced and established and then you will need to be around fairly consistently over the next week.
 This means that for many people a weekend is a good time to start.
-There is no extra charge for this but weekend appointments do tend to book up in advance.
+There is no extra charge for this on Saturdays but they do tend to book up in advance.
 Additional charges apply for Sunday and Public holiday bookings.

 In most cases, things will change considerably over the next month of training and as long as you are consistent in your approach and you put the work in, you are usually well on the way to helping your dog become a good canine citizen in that time.

 *Occasionally there will be behaviours that might benefit from an additional, second session but it is usually only with the more challenging behaviours such as dog to dog or dog to human aggression where more help is often needed.
 Even with these cases it is usually about building confidence and not about true aggression, which is in fact quite rare in dogs.